 If you want to customize the receiver application you must publish your own application with Google.
 A reference receiver application is provided by Google here.

 It is to be noted that neither the Cast SDK v3 nor the IMA SDK v3 from Google officially support video ads casting from Google Chrome.
 As such Radiant Media Player will not render video ads on the receiving device.
 Radiant Media Player will display video ads on the sender device, while not in casting mode.
 When casting is engaged video ads will be discarded on the sender device and will not render.

 Refer to this section of Google Cast SDK documentation for proper CORS set up.

 Radiant Media Player scope of support does not cover troubleshooting set up of Google Cast enabled devices or assistance for building a custom receiver application.

-AirPlay is now managed in iOS Control Center.
-Through the AirPlay option in Control Center you can push any video content being played through Radiant Media Player on iOS to a receiving AirPlay device (like an Apple TV).
+AirPlay is managed in iOS Control Center.
+Through the AirPlay option in Control Center you can push any video content being played through Radiant Media Player on iOS to a receiving AirPlay device.
 Note that only the raw video stream (live or on-demand) is pushed with AirPlay.

 Apple AirPlay for videos works for the following emitting devices:

 Use this link to enable Apple AirPlay on your device.